Antarctic Ecosystem Research Division

 The Fisheries Resources Division assesses the biomass of valuable coastal pelagic fish stocks and evaluates biological and environmental factors that affect their distribution, abundance, and survival.
 The division also conducts basic fishery analysis and stock assessment research on tropical and temperate tunas, billfishes, and sharks.
 The work is in support of the U.S. commitment to international management of tuna fisheries and the regional management of fisheries for billfish and other large pelagic species.

-The Protected Resources Division promotes and conducts research that contributes to the conservation and management of U.S. and international populations of marine mammals and their critical habitats.
+The Marine Mammal and Turtle Division promotes and conducts research that contributes to the conservation and management of U.S. and international populations of marine mammals and their critical habitats.
 Provisions of the Marine Mammal Protection Act and the Endangered Species Act guide the division's activities, which include monitoring the abundance of pinniped and cetacean stocks and sea turtles, assessing and helping to minimize the effect of fishing operations and other human activities on these populations, determining stock structure and population dynamics, and conducting research on "dolphin-safe" tuna fishing methods.

 Operations, Management and Information